bkw777/pdd.sh/README.md

 * Run: `$ FDC_MODE=true BAUD=38400 pdd`

 Now use the drive as normal.
 It's not really any faster.
 Not the point ;)
+Don't bother trying to use the 78600 setting unless you know you actually have serial hardware and OS that supports it.
+Most don't.
+But apparently Linux or Solaris on a Sun Sparc machine does?

 ## Other Functions
 **Send a BASIC loader program to a "Model T"**